KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 The tabs reflect actual routing logic.
 Full Manual Review needs her attention.
 Expedited means a deadline.
 Auto-Approved is logged and auditable without her action.

-Screen 14: Case Detail
+Case Detail

 At the top: a three-panel AI summary card (AI Screening Summary, Issues, AI Confidence) with a "View Full Breakdown" link.
 Below: the case timeline and document checklist with color-coded status badges.